 Next, go through and label each book with a 1, 2, or 3 by putting a small strip of tape on the spine.
 Here’s a breakdown of what each number means:

 In the first week of the school year, I send an email home to my AP Lit students’ families, explaining the 1-2-3 system.
-However, I also use this as an opportunity to explain why 2- and 3- level titles are worth reading, despite having a strong religious or moral stance against some of the content within.
-In my first year of doing this, all but one family gave me the okay for their child to read 3-level books at my discretion.
+I also use this as an opportunity to explain why 2- and 3- level titles are worth reading, despite having a strong religious or moral stance against some of the content within.
+In my first year of this, all but one gave me permission to read 3-level books at my discretion.

 That discretion is important; it’s a tool that AP and other advanced literature teachers should practice before doling out any title.
-For example, my student who loves animals more than humans would perhaps not do well with a title that contains animal abuse.
-And a child that you know struggles with an eating disorder should stay away from a narrative that has an unhealthy relationship with food.
-And obviously, students who have shared with you a struggle with an abusive relationship should avoid reading about a similar relationship, unless they particularly request this.
+For example, my student who loves animals more than humans would perhaps not do well with a book that contains animal abuse.
+A child that you know struggles with an eating disorder should stay away from a narrative that has an unhealthy relationship with food.
+And obviously, students who have shared with you a struggle with an abusive relationship should avoid reading about a similar relationship.

 Obviously these details will not be apparent in the first few weeks of school (and sometimes not even in the final few weeks), but I’ve learned that students open up in surprising ways when they’re asking for a book recommendation.
 This is a special gift bestowed unto few people, but particularly English teachers.

 We can take measures to respect this special relationship and endorse titles that are rigorous and even provocative, as long as we know our students can handle it.